CIVA SHM provides the possibility to simulate Structural Health Monitoring by ultrasonic Guided Waves.

 The SHM simulation module uses an optimized FEM technique, the so-called "Spectral Finite Element Model".
 It relies on high-order Finite Elements built from a macro-element parametric decomposition meshing strategy.
 CIVA SHM by Guided Waves is fully parallelized and shows very competitive performances, with much faster computation times than traditional Finite Element software (generally higher than a factor 100!), and very low requirement in terms of RAM such that this module can run on very classical computers.
 Based on parametric geometries, CIVA SHM automates the mesh generation and thus does not require any specific FEM skills from the user.
 A panel informs the user on the performed automatic mesh, which can be adjusted through one accuracy parameter.

 CIVA SHM will compute the signals received on each sensor and for each firing sequence.
 Symmetric and antisymmetric modes can be separated.
-From these results, an imaging reconstruction algorithm ("Delay and Sum") is available to process them and give an image of the defect impact displayed on the specimen 3D view and for different potential reconstruction modes or velocities.
+From these raw results, a "baseline" subtraction tool is integrated.
+Some imaging reconstruction algorithms ("Delay and Sum" and "RAPID") are also available to process them and give an image of the defect impact displayed on the specimen 3D view and for different potential reconstruction modes or velocities.

 Local fields of displacement and stress can be extracted in *.txt files for various measurement points defined by the user.
 A *.vtk export enables visualizing snapshots of Guided Wave propagation and mesh information in a VTK viewer such as the freeware Paraview.